 The thalamus, which generally organizes sensory messages to and from the highest levels of the brain (cerebral cortex), providing an awareness of such sensations as pain, touch, and temperature

-The hypothalamus, which coordinates some of the more automatic functions of the body, such as control of sleep and wakefulness, maintenance of body temperature, regulation of appetite and thirst, and control of hormonal activity of the adjacent pituitary gland (see Overview of the Pituitary Gland).
+The hypothalamus, which coordinates some of the more automatic functions of the body, such as control of sleep and wakefulness, maintenance of body temperature, regulation of appetite and thirst, and control of hormonal activity of the adjacent pituitary gland Overview of the Pituitary Gland The pituitary is a pea-sized gland that is housed within a bony structure (sella turcica) at the base of the brain.
+The sella turcica protects the pituitary but allows very little room for expansion... read more

 The cerebellum, which lies below the cerebrum just above the brain stem, coordinates the body’s movements.
 With information it receives from the cerebral cortex and the basal ganglia about the position of the limbs, the cerebellum helps the limbs move smoothly and accurately.
 It does so by constantly adjusting muscle tone and posture.